WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 OrigRole | The player's original role.
 OrigCat | The player's original role's category.
 OrigClass | The player's original role's class.
-OrigAlign | The player's original role's default alignment (it should be noted that this may differ even without a role change necessary as `Align` checks for the players current alignment, not the player's current role's default alignment).
+OrigAlign | The player's original role's default alignment (it should be noted that this may differ even without a role change necessary, as `Align` checks for the player's current alignment, not the player's current role's default alignment).
 OrigFullCat | Matches both class and category of the player's original role.
-Group | Checks for membership of a certain group.
+Group | Checks for membership in a certain group.
 Attr/Attribute | Checks whether the player has a certain custom attribute.
 AttrSelf | Checks whether the player has a certain attribute which was applied by the current player.
 AttrRole | Checks whether the player has a certain role type attribute.